cgroll/cgroll.github.io/about.md

 making.
 Using a rigorous quantitative modeling approach reduces these deficiencies and puts decision making into a testable and verifiable framework - a prerequisite to evaluate success.
-With the right tools, data can reveals insights that go far beyond the history and experiences of any single person.
+With the right tools, data can reveal insights that go far beyond the history and experiences of any single person.

 <br>